Scientists and politicians fall into step

-As early as 1964 Antarctic nations, including Australia, recognised the importance of conservation measures in the Antarctic in initiating the, “Agreed Measures for the Conservation of Antarctic Fauna and Flora” at the third Antarctic Treaty Consultative Meeting.
+As early as 1964 Antarctic nations, including Australia, recognised the importance of conservation measures in the Antarctic in initiating the, “Agreed Measures for the Conservation of Antarctic Fauna and Flora” PDF at the third Antarctic Treaty Consultative Meeting.
 The measures provided for overall protection of native animals and plants while establishing a system of managed protected areas.

-In 1978, the Convention for the Conservation of Antarctic Seals provided a means for regulating commercial sealing should it ever resume, fully protecting three Antarctic seal species and establishing catch limit mechanisms for the other three.
+In 1978, the Convention for the Conservation of Antarctic Seals PDF provided a means for regulating commercial sealing should it ever resume, fully protecting three Antarctic seal species and establishing catch limit mechanisms for the other three.

 The Madrid Protocol: a singular achievement